ifoukarakis/notes-on-softeng-and-data/docs/notes/data_products.md

+---
+comments: true
+---

 # Things to ask before starting work on a Data/Machine Learning project.

-This is a list of common
+This is a list of questions I try to answer whenever I start working on a new data/machine learning project.

 ## Problem statement